Impact of lensing magnification on the analysis of galaxy clustering in redshift space

-We perform a likelihood analysis of the measured monopole, quadrupole, and hexadecapole correlation functions in each sample.
+We performed a likelihood analysis of the measured monopole, quadrupole, and hexadecapole correlation functions in each sample.
 The likelihood $\mathcal{L}$ is defined as

 where $\vec{\vartheta}$ is the vector of parameters, $\vec{\Delta}$ is the data-model difference vector, $N_p$ is the total number of data points, and $C$ is the covariance matrix.
-The model that we use has 6 free parameters: $\vartheta=\{f, b_1, b_2, \sigma_v^2, \alpha_\parallel, \alpha_\perp\}$, which correspond respectively to the growth rate, first and second-order Lagrangian bias parameters, squared velocity dispersion, and two dilation parameters that accounts for Alcock-Paczynski distortions.
-We note that we vary $f$ and not directly $f\sigma_8$ because the model takes as input the linear power spectrum associated to the $\Lambda$CDM simulation at the redshift of interest.
-We therefore need to use a fiducial value of $\sigma_8$ to compute the theoretical prediction.
-The main reason why we cannot let $f\sigma_8$ free is because the value of $\sigma_8$ is degenerate with the growth factor $D_+(z)$.
-Within linear theory this is not a problem as $\sigma_8$ can factor out.
-Within the framework of CLPT, we cannot because the non-linear part of the power spectrum is redshift-dependent.
-In any case, although we let $f$ free in the likelihood analysis, we eventually extract $f\sigma_8$ and compare it to the fiducial value.
+The model we used had six free parameters: $\vartheta=\{f, b_1, b_2, \sigma_v^2, \alpha_\parallel, \alpha_\perp\}$, which correspond to the growth rate, first- and second-order Lagrangian bias parameters, squared velocity dispersion, and two dilation parameters that account for Alcock-Paczynski distortions, respectively.
+We note that we varied $f$ and not directly $f\sigma_8$ because the model takes as input the linear power spectrum associated with the $\Lambda$CDM simulation at the redshift of interest.
+We therefore used a fiducial value of $\sigma_8$ to compute the theoretical prediction.
+We cannot let $f\sigma_8$ free mainly because the value of $\sigma_8$ is degenerate with the growth factor $D_+(z)$.
+Within linear theory, this is not a problem as $\sigma_8$ can factor out.
+Within the framework of CLPT, we cannot do this because the non-linear part of the power spectrum is redshift dependent.
+In any case, although we let $f$ free in the likelihood analysis, we eventually extracted $f\sigma_8$ and compared it to the fiducial value.

-We use the dilation parameters along the parallel and transverse direction to account for any change in cosmology with respect to the fiducial one.
-Formally, these two parameters enter in our formalism as a multiplicative factor on the scales in the anisotropic correlation function: $\xi(\alpha_\perp r_\perp, \alpha_\parallel r_\parallel)$.
+We used the dilation parameters along the parallel and transverse direction to account for any change in cosmology with respect to the fiducial one.
+Formally, these two parameters enter our formalism as a multiplicative factor on the scales in the anisotropic correlation function: $\xi(\alpha_\perp r_\perp, \alpha_\parallel r_\parallel)$.
 If the fiducial cosmology is that of the data, we expect $(\alpha_\perp, \alpha_\parallel) = (1,1)$.
 Otherwise, these are given by the ratios